We may receive compensation when you click on links to products from our partners.

 Creating more opportunities begins with understanding yourself and your value proposition.
 What are you the very best at doing?
 How do you stand apart from other candidates?
 Who are you, and why should they choose you?” – Developing Your Personal Brand

-4. Turn Your Duties into Initiatives
+4. Turn Your Duties Into Initiatives

 Instead of listing the duties you were given on any job you’ve worked, it’s great to brand yourself by listing your initiatives.
-So if you were in charge of taking phone messages and created a new system that made message delivery more effective, don’t just write, “Answered calls and delivered messages”.
+So if you were in charge of taking phone messages and creating a new system that made message delivery more effective, don’t just write, “Answered calls and delivered messages”.
 Write a couple of sentences starting with “Developed” or “Initiated”, then talk about what you created and how it helped the message-taking process flow more smoothly throughout the office.

 5. Consider Testimonials

-Adding testimonials to resumes is still a unique concept to many job seekers, so taking this route could automatically make you stand out.
+Adding testimonials to resumes is still a unique concept for many job seekers, so taking this route could automatically make you stand out.
 Find two or three reputable references in your field to vouch for your greatness in a one- or two-sentence quote.
 This could really help to back you up as a strong candidate.

 There’s nothing better than standing out as the strongest candidate each time you apply for a job.
 Increase the odds of being that person by developing your personal brand on your resume.